 - Sponsored building of 2 new taxidermy boxes for animal specimens in the Visitor Center.

-- Helped coordinate and publicize annual Granite Rock Quail Hollow Fundraiser.
+- Help coordinate and publicize annual Granite Rock Quail Hollow Fundraiser.

-- Advocated for Quail Hollow Park at County budgeting sessions.
+- Advocate for Quail Hollow Park at County budgeting sessions.

 - We’ll help sponsor learning events around maintaining the new apple trees (pruning, grafting, etc).

 Watch this space for news and updates!